huaweicloud/terraform-provider-huaweicloud/docs/resources/vpcep_endpoint.md

   -> Please refer to [official document](https://support.huaweicloud.com/intl/en-us/usermanual-iam/iam_01_0017.html) for the data structure rules of the policy.
 Just pay attention to the fields `Effect`, `Action` and `Resource`.

-* `policy_document` - (Optional, String) Specifies the IAM 5.0 policies.
-This parameter is only available when `enable_policy` of the VPC endpoint services is set to **true**.
-Defaults to full access.
-  The VPC endpoint services of Object Storage Service (OBS) and Scalable File Service (SFS) do not support configuring this parameter.

 * `tags` - (Optional, Map) The key/value pairs to associate with the VPC endpoint.

 ## Attribute Reference